“No matter how hard you would shake yourself jumping up and down; your organs stay pretty much into place.” – Right?

 The backbone with the ribs and their muscles keeps the organs tightly packed together in a flexible and solid container.

 The organs are connected, covered, and supported by layers of fascia, pleura, and peritoneum and their visceral ligaments.

 On top of that, every organ is covered with an individual fascia and creates an extra surface.

-All these layers are covered with a thin layer of fluid to allows this whole system to slide, move, and to settle in relation to the changing position of the body.
+All these layers are covered with a thin layer of fluid to allow this whole system to slide, move, and settle in relation to the changing position of the body.

 This whole system is under permanent pressure which squeezes everything together.

 All these membranes and ligaments are connected with bones, joints, and muscles.
 Therefore they have to be flexible enough to allow the joints and muscles to move.

 Every factor that affects the pressure in the system or limits the ability of organs to slide and move in their close quarters will influence the proper functioning of the body.